 What is the difference between CFD and stock?

 A contract for difference (CFD) is a contract between the buyer and seller of an underlying asset, where you can enter into trade positions by only paying a margin of the total asset value.
 Trading through CFDs does not give you any ownership over the shares or assets you are trading.
 A stock is the total shares of the company into which the corporation is divided to raise capital, and when you do stock trading, you actually own the shares in the company.

 Are CFDs good for beginners?

-When analysed and approached in the right way, CFDs can be easy to trade for beginners.
+When analysed and approached in the right way, CFDs can be.
 With the help of an online trading platform like Blueberry Markets, you can trade in CFDs without much hassle and execute big positions with small investments.

 What is leverage in CFD trading?